wilsondr9999/1005-Flash-Programmer/README.md

 The firmware on the PIC16 implements a command protocol that runs over a serial interface.
 The board contains a simple RS232 serial level shifter that allows the PC to communicate with the microcontroller.

 On the PC, a command line program is provided to read and write to the flash memory.
 The command line program is written in Visual C# with Visual Studio.

+You can order the PCBs directly from Oshpark with [this](https://oshpark.com/import?url=https://github.com/wilsondr9999/1005-Flash-Programmer/blob/main/KiCAD%20Project/Gerber%20Files/1005%20Flash%20Programmer.zip) link.